amir1387aht/Burst-attribute-adder-for-unity-csharp-classses/README.md

 ## Note

 Please make sure to backup your scripts before running this script as it modifies the original files.

-If your project script folder has diffrent name, update it in code
+If your project script folder has diffrent path, update it in code

 ## Disclaimer